jcq/wedding/src/pages/get-involved/index.md

 featuredImage: >-
   https://res.cloudinary.com/dvjbm5qlr/image/upload/c_crop,g_faces,h_1200,w_3264/c_scale,w_1000/v1581202921/get_involved/header-getinvolved_db2vkw.jpg
 where_to_stay:
-  body: |-
+  body: >-
+    **Minneapolis** has a more typical big city vibe, with a dense downtown, lots of restaurants, and popular neighborhoods.
+Expect city traffic and parking.

+    **St. Paul** is more laid-back, with a less bustling downtown, plenty of good restaurants, but not the same foodie scene.
+While both cities have river access, St. Paul has a better view, and the beautiful capitol building.

+    ---

     We have two hotel room blocks available:\

     one in downtown Minneapolis and one in downtown Saint Paul.

     Feel free to stay at either – or neither!

-    We only have a limited number of rooms, so please book early.
+    *We only have a limited number of rooms reserved at rate, so please book early.*
   heading: Where to Stay
   hotels:
     - address: TBD
       distance: Minnesota is 16 mi (around 20 minutes sans traffic) from our venue.
       name: Minneapolis Hotel - TBD
-      notes: >-
+      notes: ''
-        Minneapolis has a more typical big city vibe, with a dense downtown, lots of restaurants, and popular neighborhoods.
-Expect city traffic and parking.
       templateKey: hotel
-    - address: TBD
+    - address: |-
+        350 N Market St
+        St Paul, MN 55102
       distance: St. Paul is 10 mi (around 10 minutes sans traffic) from our venue.
       name: The Saint Paul Hotel
       notes: >-
-        St. Paul is more laid-back, with a less bustling downtown, plenty of good restaurants, but not the same foodie scene.
-While both cities have river access, St. Paul has a better view, and the beautiful capitol building.
+        Built in 1910, this historic hotel is widely viewed as "the fancy one" in St. Paul and has a much-lauded restaurant.

+        Rates start at $149.
       templateKey: hotel
 ---
 ![Love Sculpture](https://res.cloudinary.com/dvjbm5qlr/image/upload/c_scale,w_1000/v1581202922/get_involved/IMG_2250_kwlped.jpg) We can't wait for you to join us!